flyingmachine/brave-clojure-web/content/concurrency.md

 In this hypothetical universe, Lady Gaga is *managing* two tasks: drinking and texting.
 However, she is not *executing* both tasks at the same time.
 Instead, she's switching between the two.
 This is called **interleaving**.
-Note that, when talking about interleaving, you don't have to fully complete a task between switching; Gaga could type one word, put her phone down, pick up her drink and have a sip, then switch back to her phone and type another word.
+Note that, when talking about interleaving, you don't have to fully complete a task before switching; Gaga could type one word, put her phone down, pick up her drink and have a sip, then switch back to her phone and type another word.

 **Parallelism** refers to *executing* more than one task at the same time.
 If Madame Gaga were to execute her two tasks in parallel, she